abikesa/stevejobs/kitabo/ensi/_build/html/_sources/stevejobs.md

                                             3. Emotion-Farmer

-### Biological  1, 2, 3
+### Biological: Connecting Dots  1, 2, 3
-- **Connecting dots**.
-Life isn’t deterministic.
-Roll the dice on what you believe in.
-Dots will only connect retrospectively (*San Sariff*).
-But your senses should guide in the midst of all chaos. `Stay hungry`
+- Hungry.
+Your senses should guide you in the midst of the chaos of life.
+Life isn't deterministic.
+Can't connect dots forward.
+Caligraphy class in Reed College didn't promise me anything.
+- Foolish.
+Don't be trapped by dogma, which is the results of other people's thinking
+- Love.
+Have the courage to follow your intuition, interpreted by love.
+When I was fired from Apple, the heaviness of being successful was replaced with the freedom of being a beginner again.
+And this led me to NexT, Pixar, Toy Story, and my wife!
+Your work and craft will take more of your time than anything else in your life.
+So it must be guided by love

-### Social  4
+### Social: Greatness  4
-- **Love & loss**.
-I’d been rejected but was still in love.
-The heaviness of being successful was replaced with the freedom of being free again: Pixar, Toy Story, and met his wife.
-Apple later bought Next.
-All this came from being fired.
-Work takes a lot of your time. `So do great work, don’t settle.` You’ll know when you find it.
-Keep looking
+- Restless.
+So do great work, don’t settle.
+You’ll know when you find it.
+Keep looking until you can "Sing O Muse!"

-### Personal 5, 6
+### Personal: Dogma-Free 5, 6
-- **Death**.
-If you live your days like it’s the last, some day it will come to pass.
-Remembering that I’ll be dead soon has helped me make the best decisions.
-Fear falls away and you know you have nothing to lose. `Don’t be trapped by dogma: results of other people’s thinking`.
-Have the courage to follow your intuition.
+- Death.
+Remembering that I’ll be dead soon made me live each day like it was the last.
+- Intuitions.
+Gave me the courage to follow my` intuition.
 Everything else is secondary.
 Stay hungry, stay foolish.

                              1. Hungry
                                       \